*This post may contain affiliate links. Please see my disclosure for more details!*

-Delicious, Sweet, Cinnamon Doughnuts perfect for a little treat.
-Baked rather than Fried, with a Cinnamon Sugar Coating!
+Delicious, sweet, cinnamon doughnuts perfect for a little treat.
+Baked rather than fried, with a cinnamon sugar coating!

 I have always been a doughnut fanatic, and I will eat FAR TOO MANY of them when I’m given them, so I thought if I baked them… they might be ever so slightly healthier?
 This is of course me just making excuses, but honestly?
 They’re so delicious it might be true.

 I went for a baked doughnut, as not everyone has the ability to be able to fry doughnuts in their home, and some people just don’t want to use that much oil.
 When frying doughnuts in oil, you don’t actually end up consuming oil, but I get that its just not that appealing to some people!
 Therefore, baking them makes them easier, lighter, and delicious so I hope you guys like this version.

 I went for a Cinnamon theme as well so that you all can start getting into the Christmas spirit with me, as it is November now after all.
 You can swap it about, and even use a Ginger flavour for example.. but cinnamon works so well.
 I often treat myself to a fresh pretzel when I find somewhere selling them, and I ALWAYS get the cinnamon sugar coating as its just dreamy.

 I make a decent amount of Cinnamon Sugar to coat these in, as you physically need enough to be able to turn the doughnuts in, but you probably will have some left over.
 As its basically just Cinnamon flavoured Caster Sugar, you can easily keep it and use it in a cupcake recipe!
 I hope you love these as much as I certainly did!
 Enjoy! x

-- 1 Large Egg
+- 1 large egg

 - Preheat your oven to 180C/170C Fan.

-- In a separate bowl, whisk together the Plain Flour, Baking Powder, Cinnamon and Salt.
+- In a separate bowl, whisk together the plain flour, baking powder, cinnamon and salt.
 In cup/bowl, whisk together the milk and vanilla.

 - Using a large disposable piping bag, add all of your mixture.
-Grease your Mini Doughnut Moulds!
+Grease your mini doughnut moulds!

 - Pipe the mixture into the moulds.
 You want the mixture to be level (or very slightly below) with the middle bit of the doughnut in the mould so that it doesn’t overflow during baking.